jghioca/columns/README.md

 ### Author

-You can contact me, John Ghioca, via twitter at [@jghioca](https://twitter.com/jghioca) or using the form on [johnghioca.com](http://www.johnghioca.com/).
+You can contact me using the form on [johnghioca.com](http://www.johnghioca.com/).

 ### License